openmsi/EZOpenMSIStream/README.md

 # EZOpenMSIStream

-Welcome to EZOpenMSIStream, an easy way to deploy ANY OpenMSIStream module (i.e., DataFileUploadDirectory) in a Docker image, built on the official OpenMSIStream image. <br>
+Welcome to EZOpenMSIStream, an easy way to deploy ANY OpenMSIStream module (i.e., DataFileUploadDirectory) in ANY way (i.e., Linux/Windows Daemons, Docker image) built on the official OpenMSIStream image. <br>

 ### 1) a) Universal Steps